elpatron68/softbase-inventory/README.md

 ## Features

-- Read list of installed programs from WMI (Windows Management Interface)
+- Read a list of installed programs from WMI (Windows Management Interface)
 - Automatically save results to a Sqlite database
 - Export reports as PDF or Excel file
 - Manage inventories of multiple devices with different timestamps